mutantmell/ghc-proposals/proposals/0000-visible-type-coercion.rst

 While this solution works technically, in practice it can prove to be unwieldy:

 1. These newtypes are not often useful outside of their typeclass instances, and must be coerced back in order to continue the computation.

-  * In particular, most library code is written with the base type in mind (Int vs. Sum/Product), making it awkward to integrate these newtypes with existing code.
+In particular, most code is written with the base type in mind (Int vs. Sum/Product), making it awkward to integrate these newtypes with existing code.

 2. In the (common) case where there are multiple coercible types, the author has to manually provide typing information around the calls to coerce.

-Combined, these two bits of code make the actual usage of newtypes more awkward than it needs to be.

 Proposed Change
 ---------------